CoverUp: Effective High Coverage Test Generation for Python: Related Work

 Barei\ss{} et al.\ study the performance of the Codex LLM on Java test case generation, among other code generation tasks~\cite{bareiß2022code}.
-Its prompts contain the signature of the method under test, an example of test generation, and the body of the method; it discards any tests that do not compile.
-By contrast, \coverup{}'s prompts are based on code segments lacking coverage and they explicitly request tests to improve it. \coverup{} also continues the chat with the LLM in case of build failure, failing tests, or lack of coverage.
-As Section~\ref{evaluation:continued-dialogue} shows, this iterative dialogue is responsibe for almost 50\% of \coverup{}'s successful test generation.
+Its prompts contain the signature of the method under test, an example of test generation, and the method's body; it discards any tests that do not compile.
+By contrast, \coverup{}'s prompts are based on code segments lacking coverage, and they explicitly request tests to improve it. \coverup{} also continues the chat with the LLM in case of build failure, failing tests, or lack of coverage.
+Section~\ref{evaluation:continued-dialogue} shows that this iterative dialogue is responsible for nearly 40\% of \coverup{}'s successful test generation.

-Vikram et al.\ discuss prompting LLMs based on API documentation to generate property-based tests for Python~\cite{10.1145/351240.351266, vikram-pbt}. \coverup{} instead bases its prompting on the source code and coverage measurements and, while it accepts property-based tests if the LLM generates them, it does not explicitly request them.
+Vikram et al.\ discuss prompting LLMs based on API documentation to generate property-based tests for Python~\cite{vikram-pbt}. \coverup{} instead bases its prompting on the source code and coverage measurements, and while it accepts property-based tests if the LLM generates them, it does not explicitly request them.

 \textsc{TiCoder} prompts LLMs to generate tests based on a natural language description of the intended functionality of code~\cite{ticoder}.
-Rather than facilitate regression testing, however, \textsc{TiCoder} generates tests with the goal of clarifying and formalizing user intent.
+Rather than facilitate regression testing, however, \textsc{TiCoder} generates tests to clarify and formalize user intent.

+\textsc{TestPilot} prompts an LLM to generate JavaScript unit tests based on the function under test's implementation, its documentation, and usage snippets~\cite{testpilot}.
+Like \coverup{}, \textsc{TestPilot} checks the tests generated by the LLM and continues the chat to refine the prompt in case of errors, but it does not prompt based on coverage, nor does it continue the chat if the new tests do not improve coverage, nor does it use tool functions to provide the LLM with additional context.

+ChatUniTest~\cite{chatunitest} prompts LLMs to generate Java unit tests.
+Its use of LLMs is limited to prompting with code and for repairs when a generated test fails compilation.
+Unlike \coverup{}, ChatUniTest does not employ coverage measurements to indicate what lines or branches lack coverage, nor does it request improvements if the generated tests do not improve coverage.